coleenquadros/configuration/docs/app-sre/design-docs/advanced-upgrade-service.md

 Milestone 2 of the [SRE capabilitites initiative](docs/app-sre/inititives/sre-capabilities.md) defines work revoling around alerting schemes for capabilitites, covering alert severity levels for different integrations/capabilitites and for data partitions/shards (e.g. don't alert for OCM stage).

-#### Future

-Eventually the cluster uprade core code might move from qontract-reconcile into a dedicated code repository. app-interface would evolve into a consumer of AUS instead of being the provider of it.

 ### Reporting

 Instead of relying on `app-interface-output` reports to show the active upgrade policies and cluster soak days, AUS will expose cluster, policy and remaining soak day information as Prometheus metrics.
 These can be visualized via Grafana.